rus-99-pk/jar-anomaly-scanner/README.md

-# jar-anomaly-scanner
-Jar anomaly detector on Python
+# Jar anomaly detector on Python